Staff and Board

 nick@mvcitizens.org

-Nick joins MVCC following a decade in Missoula, MT.
+Nick joined MVCC in 2021 following a decade in Missoula, MT.
 After earning a MSc in Environmental Studies from University of Montana, he led experiential college field courses for the Wild Rockies Field Institute, taught poetry to 4th graders in schools around rural Montana, and was an active board member of the Great Burn Conservation Alliance.

 Nick has published nonfiction essays and poetry widely.
 He loves to use writing to explore the intricacies of place by telling the stories of landscapes and the people who live upon them.
 He feels fortunate to attune his listening, learning, and communicating to the Methow Valley.
-Lately, he’s using his free time to wander the forest with his two little ones and build a small home.
+Lately, he’s using his free time to wander the forest with his two little ones and build a home.
+He has also begun teaching poetry in schools around Okanogan County as the Literary Arts Specialist for Methow Arts.

 nancy@mvcitizens.org